robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-5-ect-video.md

 _[Pupils hold their white boards up and teacher scans the class]_

 _Okay.
-So it looks like a lot of us here have selected option B. It's not actually the correct response but I need to understand why we've chosen it.
+So it looks like a lot of us here have selected option B. It’s not actually the correct response but I need to understand why we’ve chosen it.
 Is there anybody willing to share their thinking?
 Mohammed thanks, what do you think?_

 _[Pupil gives response]_

-_Right, okay, I can see what you're thinking.
-B is a consumer but is it the primary consumer?
-It's the first one in the chain to eat the producer.
-What we've got here is the next one in the chain and this would be the secondary consumer.
-What's confusing though, is here it's number two in our list.
+_Right, okay, I can see what you’re thinking.
+B is a consumer but is it the primary consumer? it’s the first one in the chain to eat the producer.
+What we’ve got here is the next one in the chain and this would be the secondary consumer.
+What’s confusing though, is here it’s number two in our list.
 What might help is if I pop some headings above._

-_[Teacher annotates example on whiteboard] So here, we've got our producer.
-Our first consumer, it's eating the producer so we call this one, our primary and then the answer to our question that we were looking for is the black widow spider, is our secondary consumer._
+_[Teacher annotates example on whiteboard] So here, we’ve got our producer.
+Our first consumer, it’s eating the producer so we call this one, our primary and then the answer to our question that we were looking for is the black widow spider, is our secondary consumer._

-_Okay, so let's look at another one.
+_Okay, so let’s look at another one.
 Which animal in this food chain is the secondary consumer?
 Is it A: grass, B: grasshopper or C: frog?_

 _Grass – (B) Grasshopper – (c) Frog – Python – Eagle_

 _Write your answers down.
 Three, two, one, show me.”_

-So I'd like to draw your attention to some key points in this model.
+So I’d like to draw your attention to some key points in this model.
 So first, before designing my check for understanding questions I thought about the essential knowledge of this unit which the pupils need to acquire.
-In this case, I identified that it's essential that pupils know what a producer and a consumer is, and that they can explain the difference between a primary and a secondary consumer.
+In this case, I identified that it’s essential that pupils know what a producer and a consumer is, and that they can explain the difference between a primary and a secondary consumer.
 I prioritized my questions on this because I need to be sure that my pupils are secure about this particular content.

 Second, I sequenced this lesson to check that pupils were secure about this foundational knowledge right from the beginning.
 So any gaps or misconceptions at this stage could cause problems later in the topic.
 And also if pupils are under-confident with the knowledge itself, they would not be successful at the independent practice later in this lesson.
-It's crucial that I check the most important content before moving on and getting them to apply it.
+It’s crucial that I check the most important content before moving on and getting them to apply it.

 When designing the questions I considered some of the misconceptions that were common and rational and included these to check that pupils had a really secure understanding of the foundational knowledge.
 I was conscious that if I included false statements that were obviously false, the pupils may guess the answers and that could really get in the way of understanding how pupil learning is going.

-By checking for gaps in knowledge or misconceptions, and then addressing them, I can increase the chance of pupils' success in future learning.
+By checking for gaps in knowledge or misconceptions, and then addressing them, I can increase the chance of pupils’ success in future learning.

 ### Presenter key ideas